webpro-nl/knip/packages/docs/src/content/docs/guides/issue-reproduction.md

 ### Before opening an issue

-Before opening an issue, please make sure you..
+Before opening an issue, please make sure you:

-- have searched [open issues][1] for the same,
+- are using the latest version
-- have checked the list of [known issues][2],
+- have read the relevant documentation
-- are using the latest version,
+- have searched [existing issues][1]
-- have read the documentation.
+- have checked the list of [known issues][2]

 Please file only a single issue at a time, so each of them can be labeled and tracked separately.